32 BEST Things To Do In Kauai 2023

 The Spouting Horn Blowhole is a must-see when visiting Kauai and it’s completely free.

-Arrive early to escape the crowds; this will allow for you to hear the power of the Spouting Horn without people chatting.
+Arrive early to escape the crowds; this will allow you to hear the power of the Spouting Horn without people chatting.
 It will make it a much more peaceful experience.

 Note: Since this is a quick activity, we recommend planning other excursions on the South Shore for when you are finished at the Spouting Horn.